brayandm/master-machine-learning-homeworks/final test/final-test-brayan.md

 ### 2. What is the gradient?
 How is it used in optimization?

-The gradient of a function is a vector of its partial derivatives.
-It points in the direction of the greatest rate of increase of the function.
-In optimization, the gradient is used to find the minimum of the function.
-The idea is to move in the opposite direction of the gradient to reach the minimum.
+The gradient is a vector that points in the direction of the greatest increase of a function.
+It is used in optimization to find the minimum of a function.
+The gradient is used to update the parameters of a model in the direction of the greatest decrease of the loss function.

 ### 4. What is validation?
 Cross validation?

 Validation is a technique used to evaluate the performance of a model.
-It is done on a separate dataset from the training set.
-Cross validation is a technique used to evaluate the performance of a model when the dataset is small or when the model is sensitive to the training set.
-It is done by splitting the dataset into k parts and using each part as a validation set.
+It is used to estimate how well a model will perform on new data.
+Cross validation is a technique used to evaluate the performance of a model by splitting the data into k folds and training the model k times, each time using a different fold as the validation set.

 ### 6. What are precision and recall metrics?

-Precision and recall are metrics used to evaluate the performance of a classification model.
-Precision is the ratio of true positive to the sum of true positive and false positive.
-Recall is the ratio of true positive to the sum of true positive and false negative.
+Precision is the ratio of true positive predictions to the sum of true positive and false positive predictions.
+Recall is the ratio of true positive predictions to the sum of true positive and false negative predictions.

 ### 8. How are parameters different from hyperparameters?
 E.g. what are parameters in linear models and decision trees?
 Hyperparameters?